Forestry Grants and Premium Payments - Terms & Conditions

 - Option 2: hire a Registered Forester to organise some or all of the establishment work

 Employ a Registered Forester to submit your application to the Forest Service.
-Only when written approval has been received can the work start.
+Only when written Financial Approval has been received can the work start.
 The Registered Forester will coordinate some or all of the work, as s/he will have knowledge of subcontractors and machine operators and can source trees and other materials.

 Some of the work can be carried out by you, as agreed with your Registered Forester in the written contract.
 You, the landowner, must be prepared to fund all costs until the grant has been paid by the Forest Service, unless there is an agreement to mandate the grant to the Registered Forester.
 The works and the costs involved should be specified in a written contract.